 Opening the Door on Research: Dynamic Glass & The Workplace

 At View, we frequently contribute to studies that reinforce the truism that access to outdoor views and daylight play a pivotal role in supporting occupant well-being.
-These studies from highly credible sources such as the University of Washington and U.S. Department of Defense have shown how View Dynamic Glass makes good on sustainability goals while improving the occupant experience.
+These studies from highly credible sources such as the University of Washington and the U.S. Department of Defense have shown how View Dynamic Glass makes good on sustainability goals while improving the occupant experience.

 Today, we’re taking those studies one step further with the launch of an ambitious human factors research initiative to help us better quantify the productivity, health and wellness benefits of dynamic glass.
 To ensure the most credible and accurate results, we’re partnering with some of the brightest minds in the fields of human factors and workplace ergonomics research.